department-of-veterans-affairs/veteran-facing-services-tools/README.md

 You'll also be asked with packages you want to update.
 Our modules are versioned independently, so you'll need to update their verisons depending on where you made changes.

 > If you are unsure of what to pick, do a major version update on both modules.

+### 2. Merge your PR to master

+Once your changes are approved, squash merge them to master.
+Also, if your change is a breaking change, please prefix your commit message with `BREAKING CHANGE: `.
+Also keep in mind that your commit messages will be in a changelog that people use to figure out what has changed between releases, so make sure it accurately describes your changes.

+### 3. Build and publish

+* Run `npm run build`
+* For each module you need to publish, switch to its folder in `packages/` and run `npm publish`.

 ### 4. Update consuming apps